dotkernel/dot-auth-social/docs/book/v1/configuration.md

 After installing, add the `ConfigProvider` class to your configuration aggregate.

-Create a new file `social-authentication.global.php` in `config/autoload` with the following contents :
+Create a new file `social-authentication.global.php` in `config/autoload` with the following contents:

 ```php
 return [